jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/07-preclaimed-storage.md

 metadata:
   name: notebook
 spec:
-  notebook:
-    interface: lab
-  deployment:
-    image: jupyter/minimal-notebook
-    serviceAccountName: default
-    resources:
-      limits:
-        memory: 512Mi
   storage:
     claimName: workspaces
     subPath: workspace-1
 ```

-Instead of specify a size for request storage, we instead provide a separate section for storage which lists the name of the existing persistent volume claim.
+Instead of specifying a size for request storage, we instead provide a separate section for storage which lists the name of the existing persistent volume claim.
 Although not required, we have also listed a ``subPath`` within the persistent volume to be used for this Jupyter notebook deployment.

 Before we try this variation, delete the existing Jupyter notebook deployment by running: